St. Vincent Talks Her New Album 'MASSEDUCTION'

 Why did you choose to make your feature film debut as a director with this Dorian Grey remake?

-St. Vincent: Dorian Grey is a story that’s always resonated with me and as I’ve grown up, a lot of the themes were ones I’ve had personal experience with in terms of the idea of alter ego and youth and transgression.
+Dorian Grey is a story that’s always resonated with me and as I’ve grown up, a lot of the themes were ones I’ve had personal experience with in terms of the idea of alter ego and youth and transgression.
 So I wanted to retell the story but set in more or less modern times and with a female protagonist.
 And it’s written by David Burke, who wrote Elle, which is my favorite thing I’ve ever seen.

 Why was having a female protagonist so important to you?